spotify/echoprint-codegen/README.md

     ./codegen.Linux-x86_64 -s 10 30 < file_list

 Will compute codes for every file in file_list for 30 seconds starting at 10 seconds.
 (It tries to be smart about the number of threads to use.)
 It will output a JSON list.
 Note that song/identify can accept lists in the JSON, which will be faster than sending each code one at a time.
 The "tag" parameter is added to each code dictionary to match the resolving material.

+## Statistics

+Some statistics on speed on accuracy will be filled in below.

+### Speed

+Codegen scans audio at roughly 800-1000x real time per processor after decoding and resampling to 11025 Hz.
+This means a full song can be scanned in less than 0.5s on an average computer, and an amount of audio suitable for querying (30s) can be scanned in less than 0.04s.

+Decoding from MP3 will be the bottleneck for most implementations.
+Decoders like mpg123 or ffmpeg can decode 30s mp3 audio to 11025 PCM in under 0.10s.

+    clump:echoprint-codegen bwhitman$ time mpg123 -q -s -4 -n 1200 song.mp3  > /dev/null
+    real        0m0.079s
+    user        0m0.067s
+    sys         0m0.007s

+### Accuracy

+We'll fill this in soon.
+We run a large test suite on echoprint to test accuracy such as false positives, false negatives and errors in codegen given different "munge" levels (adding noise, lower bitrate or sampling rate, etc.)

 ## FAQ